 - Initial lactation support and newborn exam, with administration of infant eye ointment and Vitamin K, if desired.

-- Home visits at 1-2 days postpartum and 3-4 days postpartum
+- Postpartum visits at home, one at 1-2 days and one at 3-4 days

-- Office visits at 2-3 weeks (optional) and 6 weeks postpartum (the 6-week visit includes a complete physical exam with pap smear, if needed).
+- Postpartum visits in office at 2-3 weeks (optional) and 6 weeks

 - Postpartum care includes attention to physical, emotional, social, and cultural needs.